Hulen Mall: History

-In 2004, The Rouse Company would be sold to General Growth Properties, with ownership of the property being transferred within the year.
+In 2004, The Rouse Company was sold to General Growth Properties.

-The mall would undergo light cosmetic renovations starting in 2011, with 25,330 square feet of restaurants being added to the eastern facade.
-Among these new tenants would be Red Robin, Abuelo's Mexican Food Embassy & BJ's Brewhouse, openings being held between 2011 and 2013.
+The mall underwent light cosmetic renovations starting in 2011, with 25,330 square feet of restaurants added to the eastern facade.
+Among these new tenants were Red Robin, Abuelo's Mexican Food Embassy & BJ's Brewhouse, which opened between 2011 and 2013.
 Upon its completion the property would encompass 942,000 square feet.

 Amenities (1977)

-The mall would have many unique features, such as an early food court known as "The Park".
-Some tenants opening with "The Park" would include, Chelsea Street Pub, Chick-Fil-A, Claim Jumper Hamburgers, Cookie Cupboard, Heidi's Bavarian Deli, Love That Yogurt, Ol' Dan Tucker's Smokehouse, Pietro's Pizza, and Swensen's Ice Cream Parlor.
+The mall had many unique features, such as an early food court known as The Park. with tenants including Chelsea Street Pub, Chick-Fil-A, Claim Jumper Hamburgers, Cookie Cupboard, Heidi's Bavarian Deli, Love That Yogurt, Ol' Dan Tucker's Smokehouse, Pietro's Pizza, and Swensen's Ice Cream Parlor.

-Anchor History
+Anchor history

-On May 5, 1977, a 200,000 square foot, 3 Story Sanger-Harris would open to the public.
-It included in store features such as, a Beauty Salon, a Potting Shed restaurant and a Design Studio.
-It would predate the mall by months.
+On May 5, 1977, the 200,000 square foot, three-story Sanger Harris anchor store opened.
+It included a beauty salon, a potting shed restaurant and a design studio.

-On August 4, 1977, a 154,000 square foot, 2-Story Montgomery Ward would be dedicated along with the mall proper.
-Some features exclusive to the Montgomery Ward store would include, a Beauty Salon, a Frontier Room restaurant, Pharmacy and freestanding Auto Center.
+On August 4, 1977, the 154,000 square foot, two-story Montgomery Ward anchor store was dedicated, along with the mall proper.
+The Montgomery Ward included a beauty salon, a frontier room restaurant, pharmacy and freestanding auto center.